 Preheat the oven to 350 degrees.
-Place 2-3 tbsp. of poblano sauce in a large baking dish and spread evenly.
+Place 2-3 tablespoon of poblano sauce in a large baking dish and spread evenly.
 This will help to keep the tortillas from sticking to the pan.

-Add about 3 tbsp. of the pork and bean mixture to the center of a tortilla and roll up into an enchilada (see photos in post above).
+Add about 3 tablespoon of the pork and bean mixture to the center of a tortilla and roll up into an enchilada (see photos in post above).

 Place enchilada in baking dish and repeat until all mixture is gone.
 Pour poblano cream sauce over the top.